bdmurphy73/WiFiQRCode-generator/README.md

 # Why this file instead of an online tool?
 1) You are giving the online system your WiFi password.
 They keep it and it can be hacked.
 2) Some of these online tools only generate a tiny URL.
-The tiny URL links back to their site so every time someone scans the code they get information.
+The tiny URL links back to their site so every time someone scans the code the website gets information.

 Enjoy